PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 Parameter | Description
 --------- | -----------
-text | a text to match with the text of the page
+pattern | a pattern to match with the text of the page

 ## Wait For Text Present

-Waits for the specified text appears somewhere on the page.
+Waits for the specified text pattern appears somewhere on the rendered page shown to the user.
 They will succeed immediately if the condition is already true.
 However, they will fail and halt the test if the condition does not become true within the current timeout setting.

 ### Usage